 Here's where abortions are now banned or strictly limited, and where they may be soon

 Abortion is now illegal or heavily restricted in at least 11 states following the Supreme Court's historic decision Friday to overturn Roe v.
 Wade.
-Twelve other states have laws in place that pave the way to ban or severely restrict access to them, according to research from the Guttmacher Institute, a group that favors abortion rights.
-Several additional states appear likely to enact new restrictions.
+Twelve other states have laws in place that pave the way to quickly ban or severely restrict access to them, according to research from the Guttmacher Institute, a group that favors abortion rights.
+Several additional states appear likely to pass new laws.

 Loading...